eternalai-org/truly-open-ai/developer-guides/examples/decentralized-inference-api-deepseek-r1-bnb/README.md

 ## Step 7: Let's verify the onchain response transaction

-Now, let's see the onchain response transaction on Base Explorer.
+Now, let's see the onchain response transaction on BNB Chain Explorer.
 You can see the actual response content with the thinking process and the final answer.
 Everything is onchain and verifiable.

 https://bscscan.com/tx/0x2a2c392424ac38a923516a1afba1def43d0a9e8f7ac22313c82ab5f0e978fd1e